 We help students take pride in their accomplishments with multiple kinds of recognition.
-We provide merit certificates after students enroll and recognize students who do especially well on the optional PSAT 8/9 test.
+We provide merit certificates after students enroll and recognize students who accept the challenge of taking PSAT 8/9.
 Details about test recognition can be found in the PSAT 8/9 section.

 Certificate of achievement